ABOUT

 Tim is has taught calligraphy, illumination and heraldic art to groups across Britain, Europe, Australia and Japan, including at the British Museum and Brunel University.
 He has devised and taught the CLAS Certificate course Heraldry for Calligraphers and is available to teach one or two-day workshops and short courses.

-He also gives talks and lectures about his own work and historical aspects of heraldry, illumination and coin design, to groups including the V & A, the Heraldry Society, the Leeds Philosophical and Literary Society and NADFAS.
+He also gives talks and lectures about his own work and historical aspects of heraldry, illumination and coin design, to groups including the V & A, the Heraldry Society, the University of London Palaeography Summer School and NADFAS.
 In 2018 Tim was invited to be the guest of honour and gave the keynote address at the International Exhibition of Calligraphy in Moscow.
 More recently Tim has given Zoom lectures to the V & A, Heritage Crafts and the Japan Letter Arts Forum.
 Tim has given demonstrations of his work at Art in Action, Traditional Crafts at Dorchester Abbey and other events.

 flyer